tomlin7/RoboBilly/.github/CONTRIBUTING.md

 # Contributing

-Thank you for wanting to contribute to the BrackeysBot project!
+Thank you for wanting to contribute to the RoboBilly project!
 Before you start, please take a quick look at the guidelines we set for contributors, to ensure a smooth collaboration!

 1. [Issues](#issues)
 2. [Pull Requests](#pull-requests)